aleon1220/kiwiki/readme.md

 ## Introduction

-- **2020-04-28=** I lost years of work on setting a nice Information Technology Wiki.
-I started a new one from scratch.
+- **2020-04-28=** I lost years of work on an Information Technology Wiki.
+I started a new Wiki from scratch in 2020

-Througout my career, 12+ years I have been collecting snippets on linux, solaris, C, Java, Docker, Kubernetes, windows and more
+Througout my career, 12+ years (2022) I have been collecting snippets on linux, solaris, C, Java, Docker, Kubernetes, windows and more

-I used a `.txt` file, then a google docs file.
-I accidentally deleted the google docs file from its google drive folder.
-I accidentally deleted the folder and later on I emptied the bin.
-I truly dislike that...
+I used a `.txt` file, then a google docs file which was accidentally deleted from Google drive folder.
+After accidentally deleting the folder, I emptied the bin.
+There was no way to recover the file.
+I tried contacting google support to no avail

-I got in touch with google support to no avail.
-I waited and hoped I could recover my file (there was no way to recover the file).
-Don't rely on the cloud 100%.
-Have local copies of your digital material.
+> Don't rely on the cloud 100%.
+Have local copies of your digital material

-- **2020-11-10=** I confirm that i lost my google docs wiki file.
+- **2020-11-10=** lost my google docs wiki file.
 I should have been more careful.
 - **2021-04-07=** processing inbox category.
 Moved intro below About Project

 ## The Computer Categories